 At age 14, Texan Bo Halley began his career in chicken farming alongside his twin brother, Sam—they learned the ropes from their father.
 As growers for Pilgrim’s Pride, the Halleys raised six batches of chickens per year—192,000 birds per batch—for 30 years in 12 factory-style houses on their family farm in Cookville, Texas.
 But when faced with mounting financial and health troubles from chicken farming, Bo and Sam decided to give up raising birds for good.

 They teamed up with their sister, Devvie Deany, and her partner, Evan Penhasi, to switch to growing hemp.
-With the support of Transfarmation, they have successfully completed their first hemp harvest and look forward to expanding their acreage next year.
+With the support of Transfarmation, they successfully completed their first hemp harvest.

 “We knew we couldn’t keep contract farming animals but didn’t know where to turn for help—what could we do with 12 empty chicken houses?
 Although we had stopped raising chickens and were extremely thankful to finally be out of the business, we still had bills to pay and a leftover loan. … I’d farmed crops before, but I’d never grown hemp, so I was just expecting new challenges and new things.
 We just decided to get into it and start with an acre, and next year we’re planning to grow 40 acres.”